 The following is not my opinion or wording.
 Please see throughout citations and review authors at the bottom of the page.

 The Serotonin Theory

 The low serotonin theory arose because researchers understood how antidepressant drugs acted on the brain; it was a hypothesis that tried to explain how the drug might be fixing something.
 However, that hypothesis did not hold up to further investigation.
 Investigations were done to see whether or not depressed people actually had lower serotonin levels, and in 1983 the National Institute of Mental Health (NIMH) concluded that:

 "There is no evidence that there is anything wrong in the serotonergic system of depressed patients."

-In 1996, neuroscientist Steven Hyman, who was head of the NIMH at the time, and is today Provost of Harvard University, published the paper Initiation and Adaptation: A Paradigm for Understanding Psychotropic Drugs, in which he explains this chain of events.
-According to Dr. Hyman, once your brain has undergone a series of compensatory adaptations to the drug, your brain operates in a manner that is "both qualitatively and quantitatively different than normal."
+In 1996, neuroscientist Steven Hyman, who was head of the NIMH at the time, and is today Provost of Harvard University, published the paper Initiation and Adaptation: A Paradigm for Understanding Psychotropic Drugs, in which he explains this chain of events: once your brain has undergone a series of compensatory adaptations to the drug, your brain operates in a manner that is "both qualitatively and quantitatively different than normal."

-'s important to understand that these drugs are NOT normalizing agents.
-They 're abnormalizing agents, and once you understand that, you can understand how they might provoke a manic episode, or why they might be associated with sexual dysfunction or violence and suicide, for example.
+So, it's important to understand that these drugs are NOT normalizing agents.
+They're abnormalizing agents, and once you understand that, you can understand how they might provoke a manic episode, or why they might be associated with sexual dysfunction or violence and suicide, for example.